 Is Medicare Part D Mandatory?

 Medicare Part D is not mandatory.
 However, unless you have other creditable coverage, it is critical that you enroll as soon as you are first eligible.
 If you don’t, you may have to pay a late enrollment penalty in addition to your monthly Part D premium if you decide to enroll later.
 The late enrollment penalty also applies if you go without Medicare prescription drug coverage (or creditable coverage) for 63 or more days.
 The penalty adds 1 percent to your premium for every month that you didn’t have creditable coverage.

 Unless you are exempt, Medicare will impose a penalty if you do not join a Part D plan when first eligible to do so.
 Those exempt from the penalty include people who:

 - Had creditable coverage, or

-- Qualify for the Low Income Subsidy (LIS), or
+- Qualify for the Low-Income Subsidy (LIS), or

-The lifetime penalty is added to the person’s monthly premium is collected by the Part D plan, not directly by CMS.
-If a penalty is imposed before the beneficiary is 65, it is removed when the he or she turns 65.
+The lifetime penalty is added to the person’s monthly premium that is collected by the Part D plan, not directly by CMS.
+If a penalty is imposed before the beneficiary is 65, it is removed when he or she turns 65.